PrestaShop/prestashop.github.io/news/_posts/2020-03-bug-bounty-program.md

 ---
 layout: post
 title:  "Let the hunt begin"
-subtitle: "It's time to make PrestaShop better that it already is!"
+subtitle: "It's time to make PrestaShop better and safer that it already is!"
 date:   2020-03-11 08:00:00
 authors: [ PierreRambaud, PrestaShop ]
 icon: icon-chat